 Definition

-Lichen sclerosus is a chronic inflammatory condition that can affect various parts of the body, but is most commonly found in the genital and anal areas.
-It is characterized by the appearance of white, thin, and wrinkled patches on the that can cause itching, discomfort, and pain.
+Lichen sclerosus is a chronic inflammatory skin condition that can affect various parts of the body, but is most commonly found in the genital and anal areas.
+It is characterized by the appearance of white, thin, and wrinkled patches on the skin that can cause itching, discomfort, and pain.

 Symptoms